 Eight churches gave support and volunteers to staff the food bank one morning each week in a room provided by the Community United Methodist Church.
 Due to increasing demand for food bank services and a desire to meet additional needs in the community, this effort was eventually expanded to include a thrift store, moved to a new location offered by the city of Leavenworth, and became known as the Community Cupboard.
 The Ministerial Association decided they needed to hire part-time staff to carry out the expanded vision of the Community Cupboard, so Upper Valley MEND was formally incorporated under the laws of Washington State in 1988.

 The Community Cupboard is located at 219 14th street in Leavenworth, and consists of a thrift store and food bank.
 The Cupboard also provides emergency assistance services, in the form of rent/mortgage and utility support, transportation assistance, and emergency shelter.
 The Cupboard also provides seasonal assistance to local families, including swim lesson vouchers for children during the summer, backpacks with school supplies in the fall, and holiday gifts during the winter.

-A new chapter began for Upper Valley MEND in 1995 when the Board made a commitment and investment in addressing the need for affordable housing in the area.
+A new chapter began for Upper Valley MEND in 1995 when the Board made a commitment and investment to address the need for affordable housing in the area.
 Various options were explored, and in 1998 a local orchardist offered Upper Valley MEND the option to purchase 15 acres of land suitable for development within the urban growth boundary of the city of Leavenworth.
 The decision was made to establish a Community Land Trust as a way to make homeownership possible for low to moderate-income families.